 The EXHALYZER D can be extended with several optional modules.
 The nitrogen washout bypass system allows the performance of multiple washout tests, while the optional NO measurement module allows the non-invasive detection of lung inflammation (fractional exhaled nitric oxide, FeNO), for example.
 The instrument works independently of the temperature, humidity or viscosity of the gas.

 Wide application range

-One system for pulmonary function testing for all patients: From infants to school age children to adults, all age groups can be tested on the EXHALYZER D. In particular, the EXHALYZER D is ideally suited for newborns and infants (>3 kg).
+One system for pulmonary function testing for all patients: From infants to school age children to adults, all age groups can be tested on the EXHALYZER D. In particular, the EXHALYZER D is ideally suited for infants (>3 kg).
 The low airflow restriction prevents interference with the infant’s spontaneous breathing.
-Furthermore, newborns sedation is not required for standard tests.
-Respiratory conditions can be easily followed up from newborns to adults.
+Furthermore, infant sedation is not required for standard tests.
+Respiratory conditions can be easily followed up from infants to adults.

 ATS / ERS compliance

 The instrument and software are fully compliant to the recent ATS / ERS recommendations for pulmonary function testing and exhaled nitric oxide measurements.

 All tests are easily started, executed, recorded and evaluated by the SPIROWARE® software.
 Display options include numerical and graphical data analysis.
 Respiratory conditions can be monitored over time, from newborn to adult age.

 ® EXHALYZER and SPIROWARE are registered trademarks of ECO MEDICS.